 Private label products let you build a brand around a collection of products that you don’t need to manufacture yourself.
 Many stores large and small do this with great success, but it takes work to find the right products and manage one or more suppliers.
 Some sellers find an in-demand item on Amazon and launch their own private label version to sell just on Amazon.
 Others build a brand around an entire collection of private label products and market them on engaging branded websites.

 However you plan to sell private label products, the process is the same.
 From developing a brand idea, to finding the perfect products, to crafting a brand that’s your own, it all takes time and careful planning.
 But it can pay off big if you’re willing to put in the work.
+Remember that BigCommerce has everything you need to start and manage an online store, plus it can integrate with some of the largest eCommerce partners in the business.

 Do you sell private label products under your own brand?
 We’d love to hear your experiences and thoughts in the comments below.